 The majority of student 'written' exams will be administered via computer to prepare them for the National Registry exam and some exams will be handwritten which will encourage memory and mastery of the material.
-(See "Proctorio for Written Exams" section in this syllabus).
 Students should practice proper spelling and grammar when answering a written exam.

 Additionally, many exam questions will be constructed in the same manner as national registry questions, allowing students to prepare for that testing format.
-Major exams are administered in a campus computer lab or via Proctorio.
+Major exams are administered in a campus computer lab or, as determined by the instructor, via Proctorio.
 Students are expected to be on time for exams and complete the exams within the time frame allowed.
 Note: all major exams will be auto-submitted at the end of the allowed time and all unanswered questions will be counted as incorrect.
 The grade received will be the official grade that is entered into the official gradebook.